jhunt/ztk/README.md

     exit 0

-**NOTE:** When using ztk in this manner, it is _vital_ that you make use of the `--recv-timeout` and `--send-timeout` options, which set the `ZMQ_RCVTIMEO` and `ZMQ_SNDTIMEO` socket options.
+**NOTE:** When using ztk in this manner, it is _vital_ that you make use of `--timeout`, which sets a bunch of internal timeouts (poll / send / receive / linger).
 This way, if the application being tested is misbehaving, your ztk client won't hang indefinitely waiting for a reply that may never come.

 Copyright
 ---------